Driebble/useless-bot/README.md

-# Discord Bot with OpenAI Integration
+# Discord Bot with OpenAI's ChatGPT capabilities

-This is a basic Discord bot that uses OpenAI's GPT-3 API to generate text-based responses to user messages.
-It also includes integration with OpenAI's Dall-E image-generation API to generate images based on user prompts.
+This is a basic Discord bot that utilizes OpenAI's latest ChatGPT API to generate text-based responses to user messages. <br/>
+It also includes integration with OpenAI's Dall-E 2 image-generation API to generate images based on user prompts.

 ## Warning!

 OpenAI API is not free.
-Though you can start with free credits on your first sign up.
+Though you can start with free credits on your first sign up. <br/>
+This code has been updated to utilize the `gpt-3.5-turbo` model.
+It's 10x more cheaper than the previous `text-davinci-003` model. <br/>
+Please check https://openai.com/pricing for mor details.

 ## Features

 - Responds to messages with an OpenAI text-completion model API call.
 - Responds with a sarcastic tone by default.
-You can change this behaviour in the "personality" string.
+You can change this behaviour in the `botPersonality` variable.
-- Generates an image based on the user's message using OpenAI text-to-image model API call.
+- Generates an image based on the user's message using OpenAI Dall-E 2 model API call.
-- Pays attention to the channel for a specific amount of time.
+- Pays attention to the channel for a specific amount of time when the bot is called.
 - Waits for a certain amount of time before responding to the message to prevent flooding the API with calls.

 ## Prerequisites